joomengine/jcb-documentation/067-Adding-Language-String-to-your-Component-and-get-the-Language-Placeholder-for-dynamic-use.md

 [00:03:11](https://www.youtube.com/watch?v=_mXlbAO79J8&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h03m11s)

-When JCB compiles, you’ll notice:
+When JCB compiles, you'll notice:

 * The `JustTEXT` entries are converted to plain string placeholders.
 * The strings are still included in your language `.ini` file.